slimandslam/schwab-client-js/docs/DeveloperReference.md

 ## Subclasses and Methods for Class SchwabAPIclient

-### Two Minor Changes To The API That I Made
+### One Minor Change To An API Call That I Made

 In general, I pass through anything that Schwab API calls return without modifying anything.
-There are two exceptions.
-In two methods, **when the call succeeds**, I return slightly different things than what the Schwab documentation says:
+There is one exception.
+In one method, **when the call succeeds**, I return a slightly different thing than what the Schwab documentation says:

 - `placeOrderByAcct()` - This is the method for placing trades.
 When you place an order, I return a JSON object containing the orderId (the underlying Schwab API call puts the orderID in a header and returns null).
-- `orderDelete()` - I return null when you successfully delete an order.

 ### Using Dates In Methods